aneto0/MARTe2/Docs/User/source/core/scheduling/threads.rst

 Sleep
 -----

 The :vcisdoxygenns:`Sleep` API allows to voluntarily return the control back to the scheduler.
-The only exception is the ``Sleep::Busy`` which waits for a given time to ellapse without yielding the CPU.
+The only exception is the ``Sleep::Busy`` which waits for a given time to elapse without yielding the CPU.

 .. code-block:: c++